ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 ## Error Message {#error-message-def}

-The Error message is used by the TEEP Agent to return an error in response to an Update message.
+The Error message is used by the TEEP Agent to return an error in response to a message from the TAM.

 Like other TEEP messages, the Error message is signed, and the relevant CDDL snippet is shown below.